AOSC-Dev/p-vector-rs/docs/setup-guide.md

 P-Vector can handle OpenPGP signing or delegate the signing process to an external provider in senarios where it is necessary.
 If you already have an existing key for signing, please refer to the "Using an existing key from ..." sections below.

-#### Generating new certificate using P-Vector
+#### Generating a new certificate using P-Vector

-You can use P-Vector to generate the certificate if you don't want to use `gpg` or don't know how to use it.
+You can use P-Vector to generate a certificate if you don't want to use `gpg` or don't know how to use it.
 <p>

 1. Run `p-vector gen-key` and follow the on-screen instructions.